alex-strobel/DPP-LabManual/Research/Analysis/Methods/Outliers/Outliers.md

 One may want to use more liberal thresholds such as &alpha; = .01 or &alpha; = .05, which results in more "outliers" to be identified as such, but then you may loose a considerable number of participants.
 In any case, **we define your threshold for outlier exclusion in advance**.

-## Not excluding outliers done "properly"
+## Not excluding multivariate outliers done "properly"

 Or we do not exclude outliers at all, because given the degrees of freedom you have to do so and all the other imponderables outlined above, doing so may be a source of bias.
 If we do not exclude outliers, there are two ways of doing so "properly" (and by setting the *properly* in quotes, it is meant that this is not the only and universally agreed-upon way to do so, just the way I/we recently often did it and were happy with it).